 Risk Management standards and examples

-Since the early 2000s, several industries and government bodies have expanded regulatory compliance rules that scrutinize companies’ risk management plans, policies, and procedures.
+Since the early 2000s, several industries and government bodies have expanded regulatory compliance rules that scrutinize companies’ risk management plans, policies, and procedures and Risk Management Standards.

 In an increasing number of industries, boards of directors are required to review and report on the adequacy of enterprise risk management processes.